48ca/bf/README.md

 # Brainfuck interpreter
-I just wrote a brainfuck interpreter because it was kind of fun, and I was bored.
+I just wrote a brainfuck interpreter because why not?

+This interpreter has no special behavior when reading EOFs from `stdin`; it's just a plain old interpeter with an 8-bit data array.